ByteOtter/OtterDen/README.md

 ## Contributing

 If you read this I assume I made this repository public.
-If you would like to help build LogBlog please check the [Issues](https://github.com/ByteOtter/LogBlog/issues) section where I have a list of bugs and future features.<br>
+If you would like to help build OtterDen please check the [Issues](https://github.com/ByteOtter/OtterDen/issues) section where I have a list of bugs and future features.<br>
 Feel free to browse I am thankful for every contribution! :)

 Please refer to the [Contributing Guide](./docs/CONTRIBUTING.md) if you need any help.

 ## Security notice

-Please note that LogBlog **is not intended to be deployed in any capacity**.
+Please note that OtterDen **is not intended to be deployed in any capacity**.
 It is a learning project that is best hosted by the greatest hosting service ever: `localhost`.

 Seriously, **security vulnarabilities are bound to be present**.